2019–20 Fairleigh Dickinson Knights men's basketball team

 The 2019–20 Fairleigh Dickinson Knights men's basketball team represented Fairleigh Dickinson University during the 2019–20 NCAA Division I men's basketball season.
 The team was led by seventh-year head coach Greg Herenda.
-The Knights played their home games at the Rothman Center in Hackensack, New Jersey as members of the Northeast Conference.
-They finished the season 11–19, 9–9 in NEC play to finish in a tie for fifth place.
+The Knights played their home games at the Rothman Center in Hackensack, New Jersey as members of the Northeast Conference (NEC).
+They finished the season 11–19, 9–9 in NEC play, to finish in a tie for fifth place.
 They lost in the quarterfinals of the NEC tournament to LIU.